Book your DSA Study Needs Assessment

 - When you're ready, contact the companies to book your support and organise delivery of your equipment (if recommended).

-- If assistive technology (AT) has been recommended, contact the AT company when you have your equipment.
+- If assistive technology (AT) has been recommended, contact the recommended company when you have your equipment.

 - If you’ve been given allowances, read the letter from your funding body as there will be information about how to claim costs.